US research and innovation performance

 Citations per publication is one indicator of the importance of the underlying research.

-During the period from 2015-2024, almost 167 million citations were made to U.S. publications.
-The U.S. average of 22.2 is well above the global mean of 14.9.
-Among the major economies analyzed, only the United Kingdom has a higher average citation rate ( 24.0).
+US publications from the period 2015-2024 have received almost 167 million citations.
+The US average of 22.2 is well above the global mean of 14.9.
+Among the major economies analyzed, only the United Kingdom has a higher average citation rate (24.0).

 Citations per Publication, by country/economy (2015-2024)